What is a Watershed Restoration Plan and what is it used for?

 FCD will use this document to collaborate with other watershed groups and stream shore landowners in the Flathead-Stillwater Watershed to restore impaired streams and streams of concern using Best Management Practices (BMPs) and other restoration techniques.

-Click here for a map of the Flathead-Stillwater Watershed identifying impaired streams.
+Map of the Flathead-Stillwater Watershed identifying impaired streams.

 Which streams are impaired?